DJMax: Mission mode

-Mission game mode, which is also known as XC (Extreme Challenge) mode in some DJMax games, features pre-selected sets of songs with certain challenges.
+Mission game mode, which is also known as XC (Extreme Challenge) mode in some DJMax games, features curated songs with certain challenges.
 These are explained in a mission briefing when selecting a mission.
-These challenges can be for example achieving a certain number of points, a certain score multiplier, a certain accuracy, not breaking the combo more than what is allowed, or achieving a certain combo.
-These challenges can be combined.
+These challenges can range from achieving a certain number of points, a certain score multiplier, a certain accuracy, not breaking the combo more than what is allowed, or achieving a certain combo.

+Often challenges can be combined within missions.
 For example, in DJMax Portable 2 there is a challenge called "Rock n' Night", which states that player has to use DJ Fever at least once, two times in a row, on every pre-selected stage of the mission and that player also has to exceed combo of 2000 notes.
 If the player is able to pass the mission, then the game rewards player with additional items like new characters and new gear & note styles.

 REMIX SYSTEM mode

-The DJMax Portable 3 introduced a new game mode known as REMIX SYSTEM.
+The DJMax Portable 3 introduced a game mode known as REMIX SYSTEM.
 It features game modes 3.2T, 4.2T and 6.2T which add two additional tracks for players to follow.
 The player uses the PSP's analog stick to move active track to be either left or right, default position being center.
 These additional tracks only feature three lines so player only has to press the square, triangle and circle buttons while moving the analog stick correspondingly to hit the notes.
 The trick is that player has to follow the active track and changes can come fast.
+Variation of this mode is featured in most songs from DJMax Respect where the remix lanes are implemented within the main lanes.